dipscope/TypeManager.TS/README.md

 }
 ```

-If property type cannot be resolved automatically but you are still want to use concrete serializers provide a type resolver as a first argument and optional configure options as second.
+If types defined explicitly then provide options as a second argument.

 ```typescript
 import { Type, Property } from '@dipscope/type-manager';